Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 _Example_

-An 8 MB file is produced each day.
-Data will be recorded for a planned field season of 8 weeks (56 days), but there is a potential that it could be for up to 16 weeks (112 days) if we cannot make it back to the instrument on the first occasion.
+An instrument produces an 8 MB file each day.
+Data will be recorded for a planned field season of 8 weeks (56 days), but there is a potential that it could be for up to 16 weeks (112 days) if it is not possible to make it back to the instrument on the first occasion.

 8 weeks: $8 * 56 = 448 MB$

 16 weeks: $16 * 56= 896 MB$

 On the second instrument, six different files are produced when a certain event occurs.
 When the event occurs, data are recorded for a period of 36 hours and each file contains an hours worth of data.
 That means $6 * 36 = 216$ files are produced during an event.
-Each file can contain up to 600 MB of data.
+Each file can contain around 600 MB of data.

 For an event: $216 * 600 = 129600 MB = 129600 / 1024 GB = 126.56 GB$